Updated: Dec 25, 2022

 Open the “third eye” or “Ajna” chakra.
 This is located slightly above and between the eyebrow line.
 There are a number of modalities that can help with this including: sound and color therapy, yoga, aromatherapy, Reiki healing, and using crystals such as amethyst or sodalite.

-Obviously, when it comes to trusting my intuition, I still have a ways to go.
+When it comes to trusting my intuition, I still have a ways to go.
 But I’m working on it.
 And while I still have pre-listening relapses, I have learned to trust my intuition more than not.
 I no longer hold onto something for the security of it, especially if it’s poisoning my spirit.
-I am quicker to recognize when my intuition tells me the energy around someone is draining my own.
+I am quicker to recognize when my intuition tells me the energy around someone or something is draining my own.
 And I’m less likely to feel like I have to explain myself or the message my higher self has given me.
 I just trust her.

 Because when I don’t, I have to buy new glasses.